Telephone: (916) 761-3432

 In addition to his litigation consulting services, Mr. Doty has served as a municipal bonds expert witness.
 He has testified as an expert on the finance industry in federal courts in Kentucky, Illinois and Iowa, and state courts in Arizona, California, Colorado, Connecticut, Florida, Nevada, New Jersey and Virginia; before Administrative Law Judges of the Securities and Exchange Commission; before arbitration panels of the Financial Industry Regulatory Authority and the American Arbitration Association; and by video before a special legislative investigative Subcommittee of the New Mexico House of Representatives in impeachment proceedings.

-Mr. Doty has served as a litigation consultant to lawyers in connection with disputes in numerous states, including Alabama, Arizona, Arkansas, California, Connecticut, Colorado, Florida, Georgia, Idaho, Illinois, Iowa, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Nebraska, New Jersey, New Mexico, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, Texas, Utah, Vermont, Virginia, Washington, Wisconsin, and Wyoming.
+Mr. Doty has served as a litigation consultant to lawyers in connection with disputes in numerous states, including Alabama, Arizona, Arkansas, California, Connecticut, Colorado, Florida, Georgia, Idaho, Illinois, Iowa, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Nebraska, Nevada, New Jersey, New Mexico, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, Texas, Utah, Vermont, Virginia, Washington, Wisconsin, and Wyoming.

 As appropriate, Mr. Doty works with plaintiff and defense counsel in municipal securities litigation with respect to the roles and responsibilities of issuers, financial and other municipal advisors, underwriters, counsel, trustees, feasibility consultants, appraisers, investors and other participants in municipal securities transactions, and regarding prevailing disclosure, due diligence and fiduciary duty customs, practices and standards of care in the municipal bond market.